Al Ahly SC: Dominating the league (1948–1967)

-In the 1950–51 season, Al Ahly won the double, by winning the league for the third consecutive time despite the strong competition with Zamalek, as well as a difficult victory in the King Farouk Cup final against El Sekka El Hadid.
+In the 1950–51 season, Al Ahly won the league for the third consecutive time despite the strong competition with Zamalek, as well as a difficult victory in the King Farouk Cup final against El Sekka El Hadid.
 Following the dethroning of King Farouk in the 1952 revolution, Ahly appointed Gamal Abdel Nasser as club honorary president.

-In the 1951–52 season, the league championship was cancelled due to the 1952 revolution, and to allow the national team to prepare for the 1952 Summer Olympics.
-However, the Egypt Cup and the Cairo League were played normally.
+In the 1951–52 season, the league championship was cancelled due to the Egyptian revolution that year, and to allow the national team to prepare for the 1952 Summer Olympics.
+However, the Egypt Cup and the Cairo League were played as normal.
 Al Ahly lost both tournaments to Zamalek.
-The competition returned the following season and Al Ahly managed to win it for the fourth time in a row, with a narrow two points ahead of Zamalek, after the two teams tied 2–2 in the last round.
-In the cup, Al Ahly managed to defeat the defending champions Zamalek 4–1 in the final, in a match where Saleh Selim scored two goals and his older brother Abdel-Wahab Selim scored a goal.
+The league returned the following season and Al Ahly won the league for the fourth time in a row, with a narrow two-point lead ahead of Zamalek, after the two teams tied 2–2 in the last round.
+In the cup, Al Ahly managed to defeat the defending champions Zamalek 4–1 in the final.

+In the 1953–54 season, Al Ahly won their fifth consecutive and fifth overall Egyptian Premier League title in the club's history.
+In the cup, they were eliminated from the semi-final by Al Masry.

-In the 1956–57 season, the number of teams increased to 14 teams, and Al Ahly managed to win the league nine points ahead from Zamalek the runner-up, to win the seventh title in a row.
+In the 1956–57 season, the number of teams increased to 14 teams, and Al Ahly managed to win the league nine points ahead of Zamalek, to win the seventh title in a row.
 It was the first time that the team had reached 40 points.
 Al Ahly won the 1958–59 league championship for the ninth time in a row.
 El-Sayed El-Dhizui became the first Al Ahly player to be the top goal scorer in the league.
 The team scored 55 goals in just 18 games that season, more than 20 goals from their nearest competitors.

-After losing the league for the first time since the start of the competition, Al Ahly won the league for the tenth time in the club's history, in the 1960–61 season.
+After losing the league for the first time since the start of the competition in the 1959–60 season, Al Ahly won the league for the tenth time in the club's history, in the 1960–61 season.
 The club won the Egypt Cup after defeating El Qanah 5–0, with Mimi El-Sherbini scoring two goals.